 To Vote or Not to Vote?

-2018 is a midterm election year.
-2014 was the lowest midterm election voter turnout since WWII.
-Turnout of the voting-eligible population was just 36.4 percent, according to the projection from the United States Elections Project.
-Many people are wondering what kind of turnout this year will bring.
+2018 was a record breaking midterm election year with a 50 year high 47.5% of Americans participating.
+It’s a stark contrast to 2014 with the lowest midterm election voter turnout since WWII.
+But still half of Americans stayed home.
+Many people are wondering what kind of turnout 2020 will bring and whether the trend of higher voter turnout will continue.
 What is it about voting that inspires us to participate or turn away, feeling it’s not worth our effort?
 Or is there some other reason?
 In this conversation, we talk about what leads us to vote or not to.

 Background Information:One of our partners, Serena Witherspoon, has written a few blogs on the subject of voter engagement.
 While you don’t need to be an expert on this topic, sometimes people want background information.
 Our partner, AllSides, has prepared a variety of articles reflecting multiple sides of this topic.

 This Living Room Conversation flows through three rounds of questions and a closing.
 Some rounds ask you to answer each question.
 Others feature multiple questions that serve as conversation starters — you need only respond to the one or two you find most interesting.

 Round 1: Core Values

 - What sense of purpose / mission / duty guides you in your life?